Diagnosis

 Incidental findings are common on brain magnetic resonance imaging (MRI), and disc disease is present in most people after the age of 40 years.
 Even EEG and cerebrospinal fluid oligoclonal bands can be false positive in some individuals.

-To learn more about diagnostic signs and tests specifically for FND please refer to the diagram below and visit the neurosymptoms website
+To learn more about diagnostic signs and tests specifically for FND, please visit the neurosymptoms website

 ©FND Action.
 All Rights Reserved